 To earn Gold Class recognition, shops must achieve and maintain a high level of role-relevant training across each of the major collision repair roles.
 This is measured when all role representatives achieve ProLevel 2, earned through I-CAR training or approved industry training providers.
 Working with the Inter-Industry, I-CAR has grouped these knowledge areas according to skill level, called ProLevels.
 Each ProLevel® builds upon previous knowledge and training, to cover progressively more in-depth content.
 Individuals progress from ProLevel 1 through ProLevel 3, with ongoing annual training thereafter, to ultimately achieve and maintain advanced-level knowledge.
+Gap training may be required if an individual lapses in ProLevel training progression.

 The Professional Development Program™ (PDP), which is the foundation of Gold Class recognition, features distinct training paths that provide each person involved in the collision repair process the up-to-date knowledge and skills they need to perform their role successfully.
 The PDP for Collision Repair Professionals includes four roles that are required to earn the Gold Class® recognition: Estimator, Refinish Technician, Structural Technician, Non-Structural Technician.